Comments •• Views

 The Insight Responsibility Oversight Committee (IROC)

-IROC is the key internal group with oversight and accountability for all ESG related activities and engagement within Insight, including, but not necessarily limited to, global responsible investment and corporate sustainability activities, and their application across all business lines and investment activities.
-The purpose of IROC is to set the strategic priorities and apply appropriate oversight to ensure that responsible investment and CSR performances align with Insight’s organisational objectives.
-IROC’s focus includes oversight and accountability for climate strategy and policy, as well as overseeing investment and operational activities.
-Additionally, IROC oversees a range of sub-governance groups focused on different aspects of our commitment to responsible investment on behalf of our clients.
-IROC and its sub-governance groups are focused on achieving the best outcomes for clients and other stakeholder groups.
+IROC is still regarded as a key internal forum which provides oversight and accountability for ESG related activities and their application across all business lines and investment activities.
+One of the objectives of IROC is to set strategic priorities and apply appropriate oversight to ensure that responsible investment performance aligns with Insight’s organisational objectives.
+The IROC is chaired by Insight’s CEO and oversees a range of committees which focus on various aspects of the Firm’s commitments to responsible investment on behalf of clients.

 Regulatory Bodies & Suppliers